bgoonz/gists-revamp/by-extension/markdown/markdown.md

 #### What words of wisdom do you live by?

 > \*Disclaimer: The following wisdom is very cliche ... but...
-“Be the change that you wish to see in the world.”
+“Be the change that you wish to see in the world. "

 > ― Mahatma Gandhi